Granville William Gresham Leveson-Gower: Career

 Leveson-Gower was elected Liberal MP for Reigate at a by-election in 1863—caused by the succession of William Monson to the peerage as Lord Monson—and held the seat until 1866 when he was unseated due to extensive bribery in the seat.
-The seat was later disenfranchised under the Reform Act 1867.
+The seat was later disfranchised under the Reform Act 1867.

 Personal life

 In 1861, he married The Hon.
 Sophia Leigh LJStJ, daughter of Chandos Leigh, 1st Baron Leigh and Margarette (née Willes) Leigh.
 Sophia's brothers included Sir Edward Chandos Leigh, QC, and James Wentworth Leigh.
 Together, they lived at Titsey Place, Surrey and had at least ten children: